April-May Posting Schedule

 My goal this month is to write more often–to write prose, or poetry, or unfiltered musings.
 Anything, really.
 Just to write.
 My thinking is, if I bank less on art posts, then maybe I’ll be pushed to write more, which was the initial purpose of this blog.

 So every Tuesday and Thursday, until June 1st, I’ll chuck a post up on the blog, whether it’s related to photography, musings, quotes, photo diaries, or videos.
 And on Sunday, I’ll include the weekly drawings.
-Granted, I might throw in posts on other days as well, if the inspiration suddenly strikes, but Monday, Thursday and Sunday, there will be a post.
+Granted, I might throw in posts on other days as well, if the inspiration suddenly strikes, but Tuesday, Thursday and Sunday, there will be a post!

 Soon, it will be the two year anniversary of coolpeppermint!
 Cheers to that.
 Thank you, reader, for reading this and, in a way, being a part of this lil’ blogging journey. 🙂